Timeline of the Yemeni revolution (3 June – 22 September 2011): 7 July

 A speech recorded by Saleh in Saudi Arabia was televised on national television in Yemen.
 Saleh appeared to have suffered severe injuries, with his skin noticeably darker, his arms heavily bandaged, and his movement seeming greatly limited.
 The speech lasted just a few minutes, but in it, Saleh again championed the concept of power-sharing in a unity government while claiming that protesters and the opposition movement had an "incorrect understanding of democracy".
-Reaction to the speech on the streets of Sana'a and other Yemeni cities was mixed, with supporters lighting off fireworks and firing guns in the air to celebrate and protesters expressing disappointment with the speech.
+Reaction to the speech on the streets of Sanaa and other Yemeni cities was mixed, with supporters lighting off fireworks and firing guns in the air to celebrate and protesters expressing disappointment with the speech.
 One to four people were reported to have died in the ensuing trajectory of the gunfire.

 8 July

-Rival demonstrations were organised in Sana'a following Saleh's speech.
+Rival demonstrations were organised in Sanaa following Saleh's speech.
 An article written by staff of TIME magazine in Aden was published in the U.S.-based newsweekly suggesting that South Yemen could secede from the Republic of Yemen within days or weeks.
 The article quoted the secretary-general of the Sons' League Party as saying that South Yemen, which confederated with North Yemen in 1990, could secede and the government would not attempt to stop it.